If you’ve had unprotected sex or your contraceptive has failed, emergency contraception can help stop pregnancy within 5 days.

 This should not be used as regular contraception.

-The IUD must be fitted by a trained doctor or nurse and can be fitted within 5 days of the unprotected sex.
-After having this inserted you can leave it and use it as your normal method of contraception.
+The IUD must be fitted by a trained doctor or nurse within 5 days of the unprotected sex.
+After having this inserted, you can leave it and use it as your normal method of contraception.
 More on the coils here.